Codecademy/docs/content/java/concepts/pojo/pojo.md

 ---
-Title: 'POJO'
+Title: "POJO"
-Description: 'A POJO (plain old Java object) is a class definition that is not tied to any Java framework so any Java program can use it.'
+Description: "A POJO (plain old Java object) is a class definition that is not tied to any Java framework so any Java program can use it."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
-  - 'Data Types'
+  - "Data Types"
-  - 'Constructors'
+  - "Constructors"
-  - 'Methods'
+  - "Methods"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **plain old Java object (POJO)** is a [class](https://www.codecademy.com/resources/docs/java/classes) definition that is not tied to any Java [framework](https://www.codecademy.com/resources/docs/general/framework) so any Java program can use it.
 A POJO has no particular naming convention for properties and methods, or any other special restrictions.
 Their primary advantage is their reusability and simplicity.